fabienbancharel/shell-scripts/README.md

 ### Docker
 do.sh :

-To clean containers, images, volumes, from any directory : /home/vagrant/do.sh cleanall
+To clean containers, images, volumes, from any directory : /home/vagrant/do.sh cleanall (prefer "docker system prune" since 17.03)

 From a directory containing Dockerfile :